shafnasir/MyPlanBook/competition.md

 # My Library
 https://play.google.com/store/apps/details?id=com.vgm.mylibrary&hl=en_CA

-The app * My Library * is a book logging tool that allows you to log books by identifiers such as ISBN numbers.
+The app *My Library* is a book logging tool that allows you to log books by identifiers such as ISBN numbers.
-Our media manager will allow a book logging system similar to that of * My Library * but also include the categories of owned books, already read, to read in the near future, and currently reading.
+Our media manager will allow a book logging system similar to that of *My Library* but also include the categories of owned books, already read, to read in the near future, and currently reading.
 The media manager will also have a bookmarking function.
 In addition, we will include logging and management systems for tracking gameplay and the consumption of movies or shows: media other than just books.

 # Dollarbird
 https://apps.apple.com/ca/app/dollarbird/id1214299218

-Dollarbird is a personal planner available on iOS.
+The app *Dollarbird* is a personal planner available on iOS.
 It helps its users organize their finances and provides a calendar interface that attempts to forecast monthly expenditure.

 Some features it includes are: